Skip to Content

 The amounts shown represent the maximum monthly cash benefits available to families with no countable income.
 Actual payments may vary based on a family’s income and other eligibility factors.

-Families wishing to apply for any TANF benefit in Nevada may submit their application through ACCESS Nevada or in person at the nearest DWSS district office.
+Families may apply for TANF online through ACCESS Nevada or in person at the nearest Division of Social Services district office.

 Nevada Self-Sufficiency Grant (SSG)